oskardudycz/EventSourcing.NetCore/Sample/EventStoreDB/Simple/README.md

 - Added sample projection for [Shopping cart details](./ECommerce/ShoppingCarts/GettingCartById/ShoppingCartDetails.cs) and slimmed [Shopping cart short info](./ECommerce/ShoppingCarts/GettingCarts/ShoppingCartShortInfo.cs) as an example of different interpretations of the same events.
 Shopping cart details also contain a nested collection of product items to show more advanced use case.
 All event handling is done by functions.
 It enables easier unit and integration testing.
 - [Added syntax for self-documenting projection handlers registration](./ECommerce/ShoppingCarts/Configuration.cs#L49).
 See the details of registration in [EntityFrameworkProjectionBuilder](./ECommerce.Core/Projections/EntityFrameworkProjection.cs#L28).
 They differentiate case when [a new read model is created](./ECommerce.Core/Projections/EntityFrameworkProjection.cs#L83) from the [update case](./ECommerce.Core/Projections/EntityFrameworkProjection.cs#L108).
 Update has to support optimistic concurrency.
 - [example query handlers](./ECommerce/ShoppingCarts/GettingCarts/GetCarts.cs#25) for reading data together with [registration helpers](./ECommerce.Core/Queries/QueryHandler.cs) for EntityFramework querying.
-- Added service [EventStoreDBSubscriptionToAll](./ECommerce.Core/Subscriptions/EventStoreDBSubscriptionToAll.cs) to handle subscribing to all.
+- Used service [EventStoreDBSubscriptionToAll](../../../Core.EventStoreDB/Subscriptions/EventStoreDBSubscriptionToAll.cs) to handle subscribing to all.
 It handles checkpointing and simple retries when the connection is dropped.
 Added also general [BackgroundWorker](./ECommerce.Api/Core/BackgroundWorker.cs) to wrap the general `IHostedService` handling
-- Added [ISubscriptionCheckpointRepository](./ECommerce.Core/Subscriptions/ISubscriptionCheckpointRepository.cs) for handling Subscription checkpointing.
-- Added checkpointing to EventStoreDB stream with [EventStoreDBSubscriptionCheckpointRepository](./ECommerce.Core/Subscriptions/EventStoreDBSubscriptionCheckpointRepository.cs),
+- Used checkpointing to EventStoreDB stream with [EventStoreDBSubscriptionCheckpointRepository](../../../Core.EventStoreDB/Subscriptions/EventStoreDBSubscriptionCheckpointRepository.cs),
-- Added custom [EventBus](./ECommerce.Core/Events/EventBus.cs) implementation to not take an additional dependency on external frameworks like MediatR.
+- Used custom [NoMediatorEventBus](../../../Core/Events/NoMediator/EventBus.cs) implementation to not take an additional dependency on external frameworks like MediatR.
 It's not needed as no advanced pipelining is used here.

 ## Tests
 API integration tests for: